NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Data Orientation
 ~~~~~~~~~~~~~~~~

-The time dimension always goes first.
-In :nwb-schema:ref:`TimeSeries.data <sec-TimeSeries>`), the first dimension on
-the disk is always time.
+For the ``data`` field of :nwb-schema:ref:`sec-TimeSeries`, the first dimension of the array should always be time.

 Keep in mind that the dimensions are reversed in MatNWB, so in memory in MatNWB the time dimension must be last.